akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Microsoft-365/Mail-Flow_Gmail-Issue/Readme.md

 Reason: Mail Flow Rule
 ```

-This indicated the email was blocked **during transport processing**.
+This indicated that the message was being blocked during mail flow processing, so I moved on to review transport rules.

 ---

 # Step 3 — Review Mail Flow Rules

+I then checked if any transport rules were affecting external email delivery.

 Navigated to: